StephenRicher/number_test/docker/README.md

 docker run --rm -it number_test --help
 ```

-Alternatively, to run the image through a shell use the following command:
+Alternatively, to run the image without the CLI, use the following command:

 ```shell
 docker run --rm -it --entrypoint /bin/bash number_test